LIP-Computing/tutorials/docs/udocker/udocker-01.md

 Step 1 - Installation:

-* Get the udocker tarball and untar.
+* Get the udocker tarball using curl, wget or a browser.

+* Extract the content of the tarball.

 * No need to compile software.

+* The first time udocker is run it will fetch the required binaries.

+---

+## udocker in 4 steps - II

 Step 2 - Get container images: